Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: Abstract

 \section{Abstract}

 Elliptically symmetric distributions are a classic example of a semiparametric model where the location vector and the scatter matrix (or a parameterization of them) are the two finite-dimensional parameters of interest, while the density generator represents an \textit{infinite-dimensional nuisance} term.
 This basic representation of the elliptic model can be made more accurate, rich, and flexible by considering additional \textit{finite-dimensional nuisance} parameters.
 Our aim is therefore to investigate the deep and counter-intuitive links between statistical efficiency in estimating the parameters of interest in the presence of both finite and infinite-dimensional nuisance parameters.
-Unlike previous works that addressed this problem using Le Cam's asymptotic theory, our approach here is purely geometric: efficiency will be analyzed using tools such as projections and tangent spaces embedded in the relevant Hilbert space.
-This allows us to obtain original results also for the case where the location vector and the scatter matrix are parameterized by a finite-dimensional vector that can be partitioned in two sub-vectors: one containing the parameters of interest and the other containing the nuisance parameters.
+Previous seminal works have addressed this problem by leveraging a general result: if the statistical model has a specific group invariance, then the projection operator onto the semiparametric nuisance tangent space can be asymptotically expressed as a conditional expectation with respect to the maximal invariant sub-$\sigma$ algebra.
+In this article, we show that, for the statistical model of elliptical distributions, the projection operator can be explicitly computed without relying on the above-mentioned asymptotic approximation.
+This allows us to obtain original results also for the case in which the location vector and the scatter matrix are parameterized by a finite-dimensional vector that can be partitioned in two sub-vectors: one containing the parameters of interest and the other containing the nuisance parameters.
 As an example, we illustrate how the obtained results can be applied to the well-known \virg{low-rank} parameterization.
 Furthermore, while the theoretical analysis will be developed for Real Elliptically Symmetric (RES) distributions, we show how to extend our results to the case of Circular and Non-Circular Complex Elliptically Symmetric (C-CES and NC-CES) distributions.